Gap Year in Cuba

 Travel

-Whether you’ve been to Cuba before or it’s your first time, there’s plenty to discover during a with a travel focused gap year in Cuba.
+Whether you’ve been to Cuba before or it’s your first time, there’s plenty to discover during a travel-focused gap year in Cuba.

 Vibrant cities like Havana, Santiago de Cuba, and Trinidad provide the opportunity to immerse yourself into a vivacious culture.
 The nightlife in Havana is hard to beat with bars and clubs galore and salsa around every corner.

-Trinidad is rich in history and colonial architect and, as such, is an established UNESCO World Heritage Site.
+Trinidad is rich in history and, as such, is an established UNESCO World Heritage Site.
 Santiago de Cuba is the heart of the revolution and takes great pride in its historical significance.
-In whatever cities you visit, don’t miss out on the delectable Cuban food that is a mixture of Spanish, Caribbean, African and native Taino.
+In whatever cities you visit, don’t miss out on the delectable Cuban food that is a mixture of Spanish, Caribbean, African, and native Taino.

 Do note, however, that because of legal constraints, it's unlikely that you'll be able to fill a full year just traveling in Cuba, but it's a great destination to add onto a longer trip.